aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 Available for the video that is an episode of some series or programme:

 -   series (string): Title of the series or programme the video episode belongs to
+-   series_id (string): Id of the series or programme the video episode belongs to
 -   season (string): Title of the season the video episode belongs to
 -   season_number (numeric): Number of the season the video episode